Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1862 Lieutenant General Williams married Fanny Florence Caulfield, in 1865 they celebrated the birth of their first child, a son, Owen Gywnydd St George Williams, followed closely by his brother Ivor Henry Williams in 1867.
 In 1866 Lieutenant General Williams became Lieutenant Colonel.

-In 1881 Countess Edith can be found living alone at 11 Portugal Street in Chelsea London.
-Later in 1891 Countess Edith and nine year old Guy Bertrand Spencer are living at Bear Place, Hare Hatch, wargrave, Berkshire.
+In 1881 Countess Edith can be found living alone at 11 Portugal Street in Chelsea, London.
+Later in 1891 Countess Edith and 9 year old Guy Bertrand Spencer were living at Bear Place, Hare Hatch, Wargrave, Berkshire.
 Her daughters can be found living with their paternal grandmother Lady Augusta Sophia, Dowager Countess of Aylesford.

 In 1880 until 1885 Lieutenant General Williams becomes the Conservative MP for Great Marlow, Buckinghamshire as well as the justice of the Peace for Buckinghamshire, Berkshire, Anglesey and Carnarvon.
 In 1882 he is promoted to Major General.
 He also held the office of Silver Stick in Waiting to Her Majesty Queen Victoria.